 Since Roman times

 The Moselle region is the oldest wine-growing region in Germany.
-Around 2,000 years ago, Romans and Celts already planted vineyards on the steep slopes and enjoyed the Moselle wine.
+Romans and Celts planted vines on the steep slopes around 2000 years ago and enjoyed Moselle wine.

-Nowadays, growing wine at the Moselle is still an important economic activity and shapes the society that lives here as well as the landscape.
+Today, viticulture is still an important branch of the economy and shapes the society living here as well as the landscape.

-In terms of size, our wine-growing region ranks fifth ahead of Franconia with almost 9,000 hectares of vineyards.
-More than 3000 winemakers in over 100 wine villages cultivate a vineyard area with around 55 million vine stocks along the 243 kilometer long German Moselle between Perl in Saarland near the French border and Koblenz.
+In terms of size, our wine-growing region takes fifth place ahead of Franconia with almost 9,000 hectares of vineyards.
+Today, more than 3000 winegrowers in over 100 wine villages cultivate a vineyard area with around 55 million vines along the 243-kilometre-long German Moselle between Perl in Saarland near the French border and Koblenz.

 "The vine is a sun child - it loves the mountain and hates the wind."